mefistotelis/pylabview/README.md

 # Motivation

 LabView environment is unneccessarily closed.
-Its mechanisms prevent the developers from dodifying projects outside of the GUI, which makes scalability painful.
+Its mechanisms prevent the developers from modifying projects outside of the GUI, which makes scalability painful.

 If you want to modify something in 1000 of files, and you're not really into clicking through all that, this might be the tool for you.